SystemRDL/systemrdl-compiler/docs/model_traversal.rst

 -------------------------

-The easiest way to traverse a compiled register model is using a register-tree listener interface, triggered by a :class:`~systemrdl.walker.RDLWalker`.
+The easiest way to traverse a compiled register model is using a register-tree listener interface, triggered by a :class:`~systemrdl.RDLWalker`.

-The listener interface is a collection of callback methods contained in a class extended from :class:`~systemrdl.walker.RDLListener`.
+The listener interface is a collection of callback methods contained in a class extended from :class:`~systemrdl.RDLListener`.
 As the walker visits each node, the type-specific callback method is triggered.

-The built-in :class:`~systemrdl.walker.RDLWalker` performs a depth-first walk through the register model as shown in the diagram below:
+The built-in :class:`~systemrdl.RDLWalker` performs a depth-first walk through the register model as shown in the diagram below:

 .. image:: img/walker-listener.svg
    :align: center

 .. note:: Since the :class:`~systemrdl.node.RootNode` does not actually represent
-        a register model component, the :class:`~systemrdl.walker.RDLWalker`
+        a register model component, the :class:`~systemrdl.RDLWalker`
         intentionally skips it during traversal.

-To create a listener, extend :class:`~systemrdl.walker.RDLListener` and implement your custom callback methods.
+To create a listener, extend :class:`~systemrdl.RDLListener` and implement your custom callback methods.
 In the example below, ``MyListener`` prints a message each time the walker enters and exits type-specific nodes: